andrewtdunn/tournamentPlanner/README.md

 # tournamentPlanner

-In this project, you’ll be writing a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
+A Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.

 The game tournament uses the Swiss system for pairing up players in each round: players are not eliminated, and each player should be paired with another player with the same number of wins, or as close as possible.

 # to create database